 Oban is an excellent destination for a day trip and there is a great deal to see on the way there.
 The busy town of Oban lies by a sheltered bay in the lee of the island of Kerrera, 44 miles south of Fort William.
-Since Victorian times the town has been one of Scotland's most popular resorts, as well as an important harbour for services to the West Highlands and the Hebrides.
+Since Victorian times the town has been one of Scotland’s most popular resorts, as well as an important harbour for services to the West Highlands and the Hebrides.
 One of the most popular boat excursions from Oban takes in the small islands of Staffa and Iona with views en route of the beautiful east coast of Mull.
-Among the many places to see or visit on the way to Oban are Castle Stalker, The Isle of Lismore, and the Sea Life Centre.
+As well as the beautiful scenery – voted one of the best drives alongside Loch Linnhe – among the many places to visit on the way to Oban are Castle Stalker or take the passenger ferry across to The Isle of Lismore.

 Appin, Lismore and Loch Creran.